Ali Sastroamidjojo: Struggle for independence

 Ali returned to the Dutch East Indies in 1928, and he opened a lawyer's office.
-He also published the Djanget magazine in Surakarta, together with fellow future-Prime Minister Soekiman Wirjosandjojo.
+He also published the Djanget magazine in Surakarta, together with fellow future prime minister Soekiman Wirjosandjojo.
 However, he left his job to join Sukarno's Indonesian National Party (PNI).
 The PNI would eventually become a revolutionary organization, with Ali becoming a member of the Yogyakarta Branch of the PNI.
 Around this time, his wife, Titi Roelia, became an activist in the independence and feminist movement.
-He and Sukarno feuded over the issue of clothing within the PNI organization, with Sukarno wanting all members to wear uniform clothing, while Ali wanting members to wear sarungs.
+He and Sukarno feuded over the issue of clothing within the PNI organization, with Sukarno wanting all members to wear uniform clothing, while Ali wanted members to wear sarungs.
 Despite some differences, both men remained as good friends.

-In 1929, Sukarno and other key PNI leaders were arrested on the 29th of December, by Dutch colonial authorities in a series of raids throughout Java.
+In 1929, Sukarno and other key PNI leaders were arrested on 29 December, by Dutch colonial authorities in a series of raids throughout Java.
 This resulted in the dissolution of the PNI.
-But a number of other new nationalist organizations popped up from the remnants of the PNI, mostly consisting of former PNI members.
-Ali joined one of these new organizations, which was then known as Partindo, which literally translates to "Indonesia Party."
+However, several other new nationalist organizations popped up from the remnants of the PNI, mostly consisting of former PNI members.
+Ali joined one of these new organizations, which was then known as Partindo, which translates to "Indonesia Party."
 He also briefly joined the Indonesian People's Movement (Gerindo) following the fall of the PNI.